IsaacBradley/Cafeteria-POS-system/README.md

-# Einstein-softwares
-Web security softwares and pen-testing scripts *Tharaka Uni Cafeteria Management Software helps in automating the operations of a typical cafeteria*
+*Tharaka Uni Cafeteria Management Software helps in automating the Payment System of a typical cafeteria*